egorovsa/isomorphic-react-mvc/README.md

 https://linearicons.com/free

 # react-isomorphic-boilerplate
-React-SVC-(like MVC)-isomorphic-boilerplate
+isomorphic React MVC framework

-This is a simple React isomorphic framework to make a simple websites with React technologies.
+This is a simple React isomorphic framework to make simple websites with React technologies.

 ## How to install and start